Change communication

 HOW TO CHANGE-COMMUNICATION

-How do I start a successful change communication?
+How do you structure successful change communication?

 1. define your process: